 During The Emergency, every person was issued with a ration book.
 Goods rationed included tobacco, butter, tea, sugar, flour, soap and clothing.
 Inside each ration book were several pages of instructions in both Irish and English followed by pages of numbered squares, either marked by the product name (Flour, Tea, etc.) or containing a letter to be used for different purchases.
 Space was also provided for keeping details of when, where and what was bought.

 Kate’s mother had approximately four pounds per weeks for housekeeping.
 She cooked on a rather antiquated solid fuel range which was powered by a turf (peat) as coal was no longer available for domestic use.
-Overall, the Sheridans did not fare too badly as, unlike in the United Kingdom, eggs and meat were not rationed as most people had their own animals to provide these necessities.
+Overall, the Sheridans did not fare too badly as, unlike in the United Kingdom, eggs and meat were not rationed as most people had their own birds and animals to provide these necessities.

 Mrs Sheridan kept chickens to produce eggs and for eating and any surplus eggs would be bartered for other commodities at the local shop, where she also bought flour for baking in eight-stone bags.
 In January 1941, the tea ration was two ounces per person per week, but by April it was reduced to one ounce.
 Like in the United Kingdom, rationing continued long after the end of the war.

 Censorship of the press was rigid.
 Critical commentary was not allowed and no weather reports were printed so, apart from letters which were read and censored, the Sheridans would have known relatively little about the war and Kate’s part in it.